akvorado/akvorado/console/data/docs/05-troubleshooting.md

 ```

 Also check that the source IP for your exporters is correct.
 This is
 needed for Akvorado to query them using SNMP.
+If your exporter cannot
+answer SNMP requests on the source IP address, you can specify an
+alternative address with `inlet.snmp.agents`.

 ### No packets exported